China International Exhibition Center

 The China International Convention Centers (中国国际展览中心) consists of two convention halls in Beijing, China.
-The Jing'anzhuang Center is located in downtown Chaoyang District while the new Tianzhu Center is located in Shunyi District, close to Beijing Capital International Airport.
+The Chaoyang Center is located in downtown Chaoyang District while the new Shunyi Center is located in Shunyi District.

 Public transport

-Sanyuanqiao station of Line 10 and Capital Airport Express, and Guangximen station of Line 13 are closely located to Jing'anzhuang Center.
+Xibahe station (Exit D) of Line 12 and Line 17 is located near the Chaoyang Center.

-China Int'l Exhibition Center station of Line 15 serves Tianzhu New Center, connecting it to downtown Beijing.
+China Int'l Exhibition Center station of Line 15 serves Shunyi Center, connecting it to downtown Beijing.

 Several bus routes are available near both site.